San Giovenale, Orvieto

 Chiesa di San Giovenale is a church in Orvieto, Umbria, Italy.
-Initially constructed in 1004, it contains frescos and artefacts from the 12th and 13th centuries.
+Initially constructed in 1004, it contains frescos and artworks from the 12th and 13th centuries.
 It belongs to the Roman Catholic Diocese of Orvieto-Todi.

 History

 The church was built in 1004, possibly on the site of an Etruscan temple dedicated to Jupiter.
 There was an early Christian church on the site, probably from the 6th century, also dedicated to San Giovenale.
-It stood next to another religious building dedicated to San Savino, the only record of which is contained in a fresco by Ugolino di Prete Ilario in Orvieto Cathedral.
-The present church was built in 1004 with the support of several rich families in the area and was documented as a parish church in 1028.
+It stood next to another religious building dedicated to San Savino, the only record of which is contained in a fresco by Ugolino di Prete Ilario now in Orvieto Cathedral.
+Construction of the 11th-century church was patronized by several rich families in the area and was documented as a parish church in 1028.
 An inscription on the high altar (GUIDO ABAS MCLXX) indicates that by 1170 it belonged to the order of monks known as Ordine Guglielmino.
-When the monks left in c.
-1248, it again became a parish church.
-On being reconsecrated by Bishop Giuseppe Marsciano in 1739, it fell under Sant' Agostino until 1810 when it came under the Franciscans.
+Circa 1248, when the monks left, the structure returned to being a parish church.
+Refurbished and reconsecrated by Bishop Giuseppe Marsciano in 1739, it fell under the care of the church of Sant'Agostino until 1810 when it came under the Franciscans.
 After the Franciscan community was suppressed in 1860, the church was returned to the diocese.